clagnut/TODS/README.md

 You can apply the `TODS.css` stylesheet in its entirety, as its full functionality relies on progressive enhancement within both browsers and fonts.
 Anything that is not supported will safely be ignored.
 The only possible exceptions to this are sub/superscripts and application of a grade axis in dark mode, as these are font-specific and could behave unexpectedly depending on the capability of the font.

+In order to preview some of the TODS features, you can check out the preview page `tods.html` and toggle `TODS.css` on and off.
+(This needs more work as the text is a bit of a mish-mash of examples and instructions, and its missing most of the utility classes.
+But that's what open source is for... free to fork, improve and add back into the repo.

-## Walkthrough of the TODS.css stylesheet
+## Walkthrough of the `TODS.css` stylesheet

+Table of contents:

+1. Reset
+2. Web fonts
+3. Global defaults
+4. Block spacing
+5. Opentype utility classes
+6. Generic help classes
+7. Prose styling defaults
+8. Headings
+9. Superscripts and subscripts
+10. Tables and numbers
+11. Quotes
+12. Hyphenation
+13. Dark mode/inverted text

 ### 1. Reset

 Based on Andy Bell’s [more modern CSS reset](https://piccalil.li/blog/a-more-modern-css-reset/).
-The typographic rules in the reset are extracted here.
+Only the typographic rules in his reset are used here.
 You might like to apply the other rules too.

 ```
 html {